dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

 ### Logging In

 To login, send a POST request to `/admin` with the GraphQL mutation.
-For example, to log in as the root user groot:
+For example, to log in as the root user `groot`:

 ```graphql
 mutation {